Areas of expertise

 Their intentions may be good but...
 They would have a bull's eye painted on their back after a performance like that.

 Like they say, "The truth can sound stranger than fiction."
 This is another factor that causes people to not bring information forward.
-There are many hurtles to overcome as it relates to doing the right thing to bring about positive change.
+There are many hurtles to overcome as it pertains to doing the right thing to bring about positive change.
 Not without it's pitfalls.
+Even I was astounded by the behavior of some people as I witnessed it or saw the aftermath and consequences of their wrong doing.
+I was left asking myself, "If I am having a difficult time believing what I just saw, How am I going to explain this to my manager?"
+When I did make the leap, I confirmed the disbelief factor.

 victimization and failure.